clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/how-does-billing-work.md

 redirect_reason: Updated filename on 29 November 2023
 ---

-Your organization is billed according to your [WFM plan](https://www.injixo.com/pricing) and number of users:
+Your organization is billed according to our [terms and conditions](https://www.injixo.com/en-de/terms-and-conditions).
-- In injixo Essential, Advanced, and Enterprise WFM, the billing calculation includes a monthly [base fee with a fixed number of users](https://www.injixo.com/pricing).
-Your organization will be invoiced for any additional active users.
-- In injixo Classic, your organization is billed per created user.

-Your invoice at the end of the month is based on the highest daily user count of that month, minus the number of users included in your plan’s base fee.

 injixo counts all {% link_new user accounts you create | getting-started/manage-user-accounts.md %} under:

-- _WFM > Administration > Scheduling > Employees_{:.breadcrumbs}
+- _Plan > Configuration > Employees_{:.breadcrumbs}
 - _Account > Users_{:.breadcrumbs}
 - **People**

 The three sections listed above will display all your users, but each user only counts once for billing.

-New users are counted and billed at the end of the month.
-The creation date for new users is the Join date in WFM > Administration > Scheduling > Employees.
+The creation date for new users is the join date in _Plan > Configuration > Employees_{:.breadcrumbs}.
 Changing the join date does not change the user count and billing for the first month.

 ## View billed and unbilled users